AdobeDocs/commerce-operations.en/help/performance/deployment-flow.md

   - Setup
 ---

-The Commerce production deployment flow helps a store reach maximum performance.
+The [!DNL Commerce] production deployment flow helps a store reach maximum performance.

 ## Install dependencies

-The `composer.json` and `composer.lock` files manage Commerce dependencies and install the appropriate version for each package.
+The `composer.json` and `composer.lock` files manage [!DNL Commerce] dependencies and install the appropriate version for each package.
 You must install dependencies before [preprocessing dependency injection instructions](#preprocess-dependency-injection-instructions) if you plan to update the [autoloader](#update-the-autoloader).

-To install Commerce dependencies:
+To install [!DNL Commerce] dependencies:

 ```bash
 composer install --no-dev